Georgia's strictest possible reading of the law to stop felons from voting

 In Georgia, the law says felons don't regain the ability to vote "except upon completion of the sentence."
 State officials interpret that to mean not just prison time, but also parole and probation.

-Felony convictions barred 248,751 Georgia residents — 3% of the state's voting-age population — from voting in 2016, according to the Sentencing Project, a Washington-based advocacy group that studies racial disparities in criminal sentences.
-Of those, 58% were African Americans, who make up 30% of the state population.
+Felony convictions barred 248,751 Georgia residents — 3 percent of the state's voting-age population — from voting in 2016, according to the Sentencing Project, a Washington-based advocacy group that studies racial disparities in criminal sentences.
+Of those, 58 percent were African Americans, who make up 30 percent of the state population.

 Brown left prison in 2012 after serving about two years for stealing $80 and a credit card that he used to run up $442.48 in fraudulent charges.